Malekz/udacity-pixel-maker/README.md

 # The Pixel Art Maker Project

-This project was developed through the Udacity - Front-End Web Developer Nanodegree Program.
+This project was developed through the Udacity - Front-End Web Developer Nanodegree Program

 Built with: HTML, CSS and JavaScript